2024 Solar Incentives Guide for Rancho Santa Margarita, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" refers to a wide range of financial incentives designed to make installing and using solar panels more affordable.
+The term "solar incentives" refers to a range of financial incentives put in place to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-Solar incentives might include upfront discounts, cash back or monthly credits towards your utility bill.
-Some incentives are handled by the federal government, some by the California government and some by your utility company, county or municipality.
+Various types of incentives, including cash back, discounts or credit towards your monthly utility bill, might be available to you.
+Certain incentives may be provided via the state of California, by your utility company or by county or municipality, while others are federal.
 Some broad categories of solar incentives include:

-- Tax Exemptions: Your solar system may qualify for both sales tax and property tax exemptions.
-Sales tax exemptions are effective at the time of purchase.
-Property tax exemptions allow you to exclude the value that solar panels add when calculating property taxes on your home.
+- Tax Exemptions: Your solar panel system could qualify for both sales tax and property tax exemptions.
+Sales tax exemptions come into effect at the time of purchase.
+Property tax exemptions let you exclude the value added by your solar panels when calculating property taxes on your home.

 Federal Solar Incentives

-When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
 The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
-The ITC allows you to claim a tax credit for a set percentage of the cost of your solar system.
+The ITC provides you with a tax credit for a specific percentage of the cost of your solar system.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to understand how the new Clean Energy Credit will apply to you is to reach out to your local Rancho Santa Margarita solar panel installers with your questions.
+The easiest way to fully understand how the new Clean Energy Credit will apply to you is to reach out to your local Rancho Santa Margarita solar panel installers with your questions.

 State & Local Solar Incentives